-In case you’re new to this growing collection of scribblings, let me introduce myself.
+In case you’re new to this collection of scribblings, let me introduce myself.
 I’m Harman Hoetink, this website’s human in residence.
 I live near Amsterdam with my beautiful wife, two rather tall teenage sons and a happily off-kilter chocolate Lab.

 By day, I’m a copywriter, translator and copy editor; by night, I like to get some sleep.
 In between, I happily divide my time between writing, reading, cooking, walking the dog and generally pondering the State of the Universe.
 Preferably together with friends over a nice meal, or just a cup of tea.